When VPNs Fail

 What is a VPN Kill Switch?

-A Kill Switch is a security feature that instantly cuts your device's internet connection if the VPN tunnel drops.
-This prevents your real IP address from leaking to the website you are visiting.
+A kill switch is a security feature that instantly blocks your device's internet traffic if the VPN tunnel drops.
+Its job is to stop your real IP address and DNS requests from escaping outside the tunnel.

 What is a DNS Leak?